delvelabs/tachyon/README.md

 ### Existing plugins:

-* HostProcessor: This plugin process the hostname to generate host and filenames relatives to it.
+* HostProcessor: This plugin processes the hostname to generate hosts and filenames relatives to it.
 * PathGenerator: Generate simple paths with letters and digits (ex: /0).
 * Robots: Add the paths in robots.txt to the paths database.
 * SitemapXML: Add paths and files found in the site map to the database.